JainArpit-07/PRODIGY_DS_02/README.md

 ## Titanic Dataset: Data Cleaning and Exploratory Data Analysis

 ## Overview
-Second task of PRodigy InfoTech m1 Data  Science intership This project is dedicated to performing data cleaning and exploratory data analysis (EDA) on the Titanic dataset.
+Second task of Prodigy InfoTech m1 Data  Science intership This project is dedicated to performing data cleaning and exploratory data analysis (EDA) on the Titanic dataset.